Xbox 360 technical problems: History

 The design of the Xbox 360 was a hurried process subject to a number of late changes.
 This included the addition of a hard disk drive, which compromised airflow in the machine.
 The holes in the case were added to try to ameliorate this airflow issue.
 Time pressures also resulted in insufficient testing.
-Microsoft were aware of a myriad of technical challenges as early as August 2005, including "overheating graphics chips, cracking heat sinks, cosmetic issues with the hard disk and the front of the box, underperforming graphics memory chips from Infineon, a problem with the DVD drive – and more".
-Thermal issues with the GPU were ultimately what caused the infamous "Red Ring" issues, while the DVD drive issue was later responsible for scratching discs.
+Microsoft was aware of myriad technical challenges as early as August 2005, including "overheating graphics chips, cracking heat sinks, cosmetic issues with the hard disk and the front of the box, underperforming graphics memory chips from Infineon, a problem with the DVD drive – and more".
+Manufacturing issues with the GPU were ultimately what caused the infamous "Red Ring" issues, while the DVD drive issue was later responsible for scratching discs.
 An engineer requested a shut down of the production line that month, but this did not occur out of fear of a delay to console delivery in some regions.

 The console launched in November 2005 in North America, swiftly followed by other regions.
 However, consoles began failing "almost immediately".
 Microsoft initially dismissed these concerns as "isolated reports", that were within the normal range of failure (around 2%).
 In late 2005, Microsoft's internal data was reporting a failure rate during manufacturing of around 6–7%.
 These consoles were not shipped to consumers but remained in warehouses.
 By March 2006, around 30% of consoles manufactured were either returned or had failed checks at the factory.
 At one point Microsoft's yield was as low as 32% (meaning a failure rate of 68%).

 Peter Moore (pictured in 2006) advocated for the Xbox 360 return and replacement program within Microsoft.

 Peter Moore, the Vice President of Microsoft's Interactive Entertainment Business division in 2015 detailed a conversation he had with Microsoft CEO Steve Ballmer on his planned response to the incident in the mid 2000s.
 He stated: